Skip to main content

 • [[slack_select: Choose a target | Canary:canary, Production:production]]

-• This is Slack-specific UI.
+• This is Slack-specific legacy UI.
 Other channels do not translate Slack Block Kit directives into their own button systems.

 • The interactive callback values are OpenClaw-generated opaque tokens, not raw agent-authored values.